 Adobe Lightroom editing tutorial

 This video shows how I edited my photograph of Battle Creek Falls in Adobe Lightroom Classic CC and turned a so so photograph into an image that pops and makes the soft water shine.
 You too can edit like a pro!
+Click here for a tutorial on How to Photograph Silky Waterfalls Like a pro!
 One thing I failed to mention in the video was that some of the noise could have been prevented by using the long exposure noise reduction setting in my camera.
 I had forgotten to turn it on:) But, if that happens to you, there is still a way to save your photo if the bones are good!
 I hope you enjoy the video!

 0:00 Hi!
 This is Juventa with Vezzani Photography and today I wanted to do a quick video to show you how I used Adobe Lightroom Classic to edit my soft water, waterfall picture of Battle Creek Falls to go from this to THIS!